aikalee/TherapyRecipe/src/readme.md

-Rag.py is the backend code
+- `Rag.py` is the Core RAG pipeline, backend

-app.py is the frontend code
+- `app.py` is the frontend code implemented with streamlit

-data_processing.py is to process the text data to chuncked data for the rag system
+- `data_processing.py` contains code to process the original guideline knowledge base for the rag system

-system_prompt.txt is the system prompt we give to the LLM
+- `system_prompt.txt` is the system prompt we give to the LLM

-auto_evaluation folder contains the code to auto evaluate the results of the rag system.
+- `run_batched_queries/` contains code to run multiple queries using the system and write results to a markdown file

-ipynb contains folder contains the code to process images and the results from running other embedders and llms for comparison